dinaayoub/data-structures-and-algorithms/javascript/code-challenges/graphs/README.md

 5. Size()
   1. Time O(1) - assuming Map keeps track of its length while inserting objects, rather than by iterating over them when size is called.
   2. Space O(1)
+6. breadth First()
+  1. Time O(n^2)
+  2. Space O(n) because if the graph is just all connected to the provided node, the queue would end up with n-1 nodes.
+Also because we use a visitedNodes which will house all the nodes at the end (although this doesn't copy the actual nodes, just puts them by reference in a new Set)

 ## API